openstack-archive/opencafe/HACKING.rst

   (Note on ''.join():  This is OK to use and encouraged *if* you're actually creating a string from a large list of strings.
 Otherwise, ''.format() is the better choice).
+- Commented out code should not be submitted.
+Non-functional code should be removed, and tests with issues should be marked to skip.

 Test Data/Configuration